siesta-project/aiida_siesta_plugin/aiida_siesta/docs/index.rst

 Vladimir Dikan and Emanuele Bosoni ported the plugin and the base workflow to AiiDA 1.0.
 Alberto Garcia futher refined the 1.0-compatible functionality.

-Since November 2019, Emanuele Bosoni is in charge for the development and maintenance of the code, under the supervision of Alberto Garcia.
+Since November 2019, Emanuele Bosoni is in charge of the code's development and maintenance, under the supervision of Alberto Garcia.

 We acknowledge partial support from the Spanish Research Agency (projects FIS2012-37549-C05-05, FIS2015-64886-C5-4-P and PGC2018-096955-B-C44) and  by the `MaX